Flight mode off: I tried mobile roaming on a plane

 Emirates, Malaysia Airlines and Singapore Airlines now make inflight Internet free for all passengers (although sometimes you’ll need to be a member of the airline’s frequent flyer program).

-On Cathay Pacific, inflight WiFi is already free in first class and business class, with the same privilege being extended to Cathay Diamond frequent flyers towards the end of this year.
+On Cathay Pacific, inflight WiFi is already free in first class, business class and for Cathay Diamond frequent flyers anywhere in the cabin.

 Likewise, Etihad Airways gifts complimentary WiFi in first class and to Etihad Guest Platinum members.